 With this, it's safe to say that an investment in third-party inspection agencies is good and will save you a lot of money in the long run.

-With the digiQC instructions app, you can also eliminate communication errors and standardize visible and transparent communication for more accountability and authenticity.
+With the digiQC instructions app, you can also eliminate communication errors and standardize visible and transparent communication for more accountability and authenticity in your quality management processes.